garden-io/garden/docs/reference/commands.md

         # The output log from the run.
         log:

+        # An error message from the plugin.
+        errorMsg:

         # An optional, more detailed diagnostic error message from the plugin.
         diagnosticErrorMsg: